 Importance of Regular Testing and Maintenance

-In order to ensure your sump pump is ready to kick into action when the rain starts, it’s a good idea to test the sump pump.
+In order to ensure your sump pump is ready to kick into action when the rain starts, testing is critical.
 This can be particularly important before a forecast of heavy rain or precipitation over an extended timeframe.
-Testing is as simple as pouring water from a bucket into the sump pump basin until it triggers the pump.
+Testing is as simple as pouring water from a bucket into the sump pump basin until it triggers.
 Typically, this is a fast process and only requires a couple gallons of water.
 Once the pump triggers, it will remove water from the basin and shut off.
-If there’s any delay in the process or the sump pump does not trigger, it’s a good time to call the plumbing specialists from Morgan Miller Plumbing for sump pump repairs.
+If there’s any delay in the process, it’s a good time to call the plumbing specialists from Morgan Miller Plumbing for sump pump repairs.

 Power in Numbers